Ally Invest at a glance

 - The commission structure, especially for options, makes Ally into one of the cheapest online brokers.

 - Integration with Ally makes it convenient to move money from banking accounts to investing accounts.

 - However, investors in mutual funds are not very well-served.

-Investors who already bank with Bank of America may want to check out Merrill Edge if they’re looking to expand their relationship there.
-Merrill has a great program that rewards customers with ongoing free trades if they maintain certain balances.
-Investors who need more in the way of free trading for ETFs and mutual funds will definitely want to check out Vanguard, Fidelity Investments and Charles Schwab.
+Investors who already bank with Bank of America may want to check out Merrill Edge if they’re looking to expand their relationship there, and offers bonus credit card rewards, too.
+Investors who need more in the way of free trading for mutual funds will definitely want to check out Vanguard, Fidelity Investments and Charles Schwab.

 How we make money